ToppatKing/7-metric-rag-eval-system/README.md

 ```
 Install `tqdm` to generate a progress bar.

-This ensures that, when handling large datasets (like CUAD), you aren't staring at a blank terminal for an hour wondering if it crashed:
+This ensures that, when handling large datasets (like CUAD), you are not staring at a blank terminal for an hour with no knowledge about a potential crash:

 ```bash
 pip install tqdm